 Chase It with Water

 You can reduce the amount of time your teeth spend in an acidic environment by rinsing your mouth with water after drinking a coke.
 This allows your saliva to re-establish a healthy pH, and encourages remineralization of your teeth.
-Don’t brush your teeth right away, however.
+Should you brush your teeth after drinking soda?
+NO!
+Don’t brush your teeth right away.
 If you brush your teeth while the enamel is softened, you can increase erosion of your enamel.

 Bonus Strategy: Make an Ally of Your Dentist

 Finally, if you really want to protect your teeth, it’s important to work with our Columbia SC dentist on a strategy.
 First, make your regular dental check-ups, and talk to your dentist about your coke habit, so that he can make recommendations about what’s appropriate for you based on the actual state of your teeth.

 If you’re overdue with visiting a dentist, please call Smile Columbia Dentistry at (803) 781-9090 today for an appointment.